 - Door seal inspection: Close the door on a piece of paper.
 If it slides out easily, your seal may need replacement.
 (Professional repair)

 - Rack stability: Racks should slide smoothly without wobbling.
-Bent or damaged racks can cause spills.
+Bent or damaged racks can cause dangerous spills.
 (DIY replacement)

 When to Call a Professional Before the Holiday Rush

 Ready to make sure your oven is safe and reliable before the holiday cooking rush?
 Book a service call with MY APPLIANCE Repair today, or contact our team with any questions about your appliance.
-We serve homeowners throughout Connecticut with prompt, professional service—so you can cook with confidence when it matters most.
+We serve homeowners throughout Connecticut with prompt, professional appliance repair—so you can cook with confidence when it matters most.